 If you want to make the most of the Surface Pro, you will need the keyboard, and an external hard drive if you don’t purchase a more powerful version.

-Best High-end Laptops
+Best High-End Laptops

 A word of caution, these laptops cost upwards of $1,000.
 If you just want a simple laptop for travelling, then these are not the laptops for you.

 The majority of these laptops tend to be lightweight.
-It’s not uncommon for them to weight less than 3 pounds (1.35kg).
+It’s not uncommon for them to weigh less than 3 pounds (1.35 kg).
 This makes them an ideal laptop for travelling.

 They are the best type of travel laptop for photo or video editing The numerous features included and the processing power on offer, make them the perfect choice.

-|MacBook Pro||$1,198||13 Inch||10 Hours||8 GB||128 GB|
+|MacBook Pro||$1,198||13 inch||10 hours||8 GB||128 GB|

-|Microsoft Surface Book||$1,175||13.5 Inches||12 Hours||8 GB||256 GB|
+|Microsoft Surface Book||$1,175||13.5 inches||12 hours||8 GB||256 GB|

 One area that the MacBook Pro does fall down is the battery life, which only lasts for an average of 8 to 9 hours.